ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

     <p>In classic clusters, if you have multiple VLANs for your cluster, multiple subnets on the same VLAN, or a multizone classic cluster, you must enable a [Virtual Router Function (VRF)](/docs/dl?topic=dl-overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud) for your IBM Cloud infrastructure account so your worker nodes can communicate with each other on the private network.
 To enable VRF, [contact your IBM Cloud infrastructure account representative](/docs/dl?topic=dl-overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud#benefits-of-moving-to-vrf).
 To check whether a VRF is already enabled, use the `ibmcloud account show` command.
 If you cannot or do not want to enable VRF, enable [VLAN spanning](/docs/vlans?topic=vlans-vlan-spanning#vlan-spanning).
 To perform this action, you need the **Network > Manage Network VLAN Spanning** [infrastructure permission](/docs/openshift?topic=openshift-users#infra_access), or you can request the account owner to enable it.
 To check whether VLAN spanning is already enabled, use the `ibmcloud oc vlan spanning get --region <region>` [command](/docs/openshift?topic=openshift-kubernetes-service-cli#cs_vlan_spanning_get).</p></dd>

 <dt><code>--output json</code></dt>
-<dd>Prints the command output in JSON format.
-This value is optional.</dd>
+<dd>Optional: Prints the command output in JSON format.</dd>

 <dt><code>-q</code></dt>
-<dd>Do not show the message of the day or update reminders.
-This value is optional.</dd>
+<dd>Optional: Do not show the message of the day or update reminders.</dd>
 </dl>

 **Example**: